laam-egg/SearchAndCollect2/README.md

     only `wchar_t`.
 - Uses only Win API as "external dependencies" (while the original uses OpenSSL).
+- Includes option to append random bytes to copied files.
+    [Read on](#notes-on-output-files) to see the reason why.

 It inherits the good points: